arturburatto/translation-app/README.md

 # Translation App

-This a translation app I made following a tutorial.
+This is a translation app I made following a tutorial.
 Understanding each part of the process was definetely one of the most challenging experiences I had so far when it comes to JS, specially the country/language selection and translation, but I'm pretty happy with the result :)

 # Screenshot